- Jan 1 Emancipation Proclamation issued by Abraham Lincoln to free slaves in US confederate states

 - Oct 26 International conference begins in Geneva aimed at improving medical conditions on battlefields - beginning of the Red Cross

-- Nov 19 US President Abraham Lincoln delivers his Gettysburg address beginning; "Four score & seven years ago..."
+- Nov 19 US President Abraham Lincoln delivers his Gettysburg address beginning; "Four score and seven years ago..."

 - Dec 8 Abraham Lincoln issues his Amnesty Proclamation and plan for Reconstruction of the South